eeverman/andhow/README.md

 	This would separate construction/reset complexity from the actual AppConfig logic, allow easier testing of just the AppConfigCore, and make it easier to create new instances for subtrees or isolated trees (like servlet config).
+*	ConfigPoints should validate their default value against any constraints at construction time to ensure bad defaults cannot be spec'ed.